 - 10 ounce package frozen spinach ,thawed and squeezed dry

 - 3/4 teaspoon salt

 - 1/8 teaspoon ground nutmeg

-- Bring a large pot of water to boil; throw in a pinch of salt and add your lasagna noodles.
-Cook until al dente.
-(After draining, drizzle with a tiny bit of olive oil to prevent sticking and drape them over the colander or lay them on a cookie sheet or cutting board.)
+- Bring a large pot of water to boil; throw in a good pinch of salt and add your lasagna noodles.
+Cook until al dente according to package directions.
+(After draining, drizzle with a bit of olive oil to prevent sticking and drape them over the colander or lay them flat on a baking sheet.)

-- In a large bowl, stir together the ricotta, egg, Parmesan, salt, pepper, and nutmeg.
-Add in the spinach and chicken; mix until combined.
+- In a large bowl, stir together the ricotta, egg, 1/2 cup of mozzarella, Parmesan, spinach, garlic, Italian seasoning, salt, pepper, and nutmeg.
+Mix until combined.

-- Spread a 1/3 cup of the ricotta mixture on each lasagna noodle and roll up in a jelly-roll fashion.
+- Spread a 1/3 cup of the mixture onto the length of each lasagna noodle and roll up in a jelly-roll fashion.